 Cost to replace a roof; factors to consider

-At Integrity Roofing and Painting we are experts at evaluating and quoting the cost to replace a roof of any shape or size, and we offer free estimates!
+At Integrity Roofing and Painting we are experts at evaluating and quoting the cost to replace a roof of any shape or size, and we offer free inspections!
 However, we understand that you take pride in being informed about all aspects of your property, and that you want to do some research on your own before you bring in the pros at Integrity Roofing and Painting.
 With that in-mind we’d like to give you some factors to consider when researching the cost to replace a roof.

 Cost of materials impact the cost to replace a roof